 Y o u t h A r t s M e n t o r i n g P r o j e c t

-Our programs are delivered in intensives, during which youth are intensively mentored through skills development, community arts, personal and collaborative art process's, art therapy directives and art skills-development workshops with professional artists.
+Through the programs youth are intensively mentored through skills development, community arts, personal and collaborative art process's, art therapy directives and art skills-development.
 The project has offered young people and participants the opportunity to develop creative skills in design, painting, drawing, collaboration, street art, installation arts, stenciling, paste-ups, journaling, live arts, public art design and installment.
 The program provides a creative outlet for the participating youth, and worked with directives focused on building self esteem, personal creative development and group processes.

 The <In.scribe> Youth Arts Project has developed immense community and public support along with a number of strong partnerships including Regional Arts Funds, Arts Northern Rivers, Byron Shire Council, FRRR, ANZ, Many Hands International, Byron Youth Service, Kyogle Youth Action, Tara's Children's Project and PHN Northern Territory.